Chapter E1: Introduction and entitlement

 E1191 Assessment process

-Once the entitlement conditions have been satisfied, the DM should then
+Once the entitlement conditions have been satisfied, the DM should then1. identify the benefit unit

 2. calculate the UC maximum amount